-Do All Morgantown, West Virginia Truck Accident Cases Have to Go to Court?
+Do All Morgantown Truck Accident Cases Have to Go to Court?

 No, all truck accident cases do not go to court.
-Most truck accident lawsuits settle at the insurance stage with an agreement between the plaintiff and the defendant’s insurance company.
+Most truck accident lawsuits settle at the insurance stage with an agreement between the plaintiff, their truck accident lawyer, and the defendant’s insurance company.
 A settlement resolves the legal dispute for a certain amount of money.
-An injury claim may have to go to trial in West Virginia, however, if the insurance company wrongfully denies benefits or refuses to offer a reasonable settlement.
+An injury claim may have to go to trial, however, if the insurance company wrongfully denies benefits or refuses to offer a reasonable settlement.

-You will have better odds of achieving a satisfactory settlement if you hire an attorney to negotiate your truck accident claim for you.
+You will have better odds of achieving a satisfactory settlement if you hire a Morgantown truck accident attorney to negotiate your truck accident claim for you.
 Insurance companies respect attorneys and know that they have the power to go to trial.
 This motivates them to treat your claim fairly and evaluate your losses honestly.
 If your case does have to go to trial, an attorney will be able to represent you before a judge and jury.

-Statute of Limitations in Morgantown West Virginia for Trucking Accidents
+Statute of Limitations for Trucking Accidents in West Virginia

 For truck accidents and other auto accidents, West Virginia has a two-year statute of limitations.
 This means if you have a claim, you must file your lawsuit within two years of the date of the accident.
 If you miss the window to file your lawsuit, you won’t be entitled to any compensation.